MagnusS/Java-BloomFilter/README.md

 Bloom filters
 -------------
-Bloom filters are usually used for set membership tests.
+Bloom filters are used for set membership tests.
 They are fast and space-efficient at the cost of accuracy.
 Although there is a certain probability of error, Bloom filters never produce false negatives.

 If you are new to Bloom filters, you can learn more about them in [this tutorial](http://llimllib.github.com/bloomfilter-tutorial/).
 A more comprehensive overview is available from [Wikipedia](http://en.wikipedia.org/wiki/Bloom_filter).